jeddnugent/jeddnugent/README.md

 ### [SMI Food Journal](https://github.com/jeddnugent/SMI-Food-Journal)

 SMI Food Journal is a full stack project created for [Successful Minds Institute](https://successfulminds.com.au).
-The purpose of the journal is to allow clients of SMI to track each meal they eat over the course of the week where they will answer a series of prompts regarding their mood and the enviroment around the meal that inform the practitioners on how to best help their growth in a holistic sense.
+The purpose of the journal is to allow clients of SMI to track each meal they eat over the course of a week where they will answer a series of prompts regarding their mood and the enviroment around the meal which then will be accessed by practitioners on a subsequent consultation.
+The information gained by these surveys will then help inform futher advice and treatment for the client and allow practitioners to best help their growth through holistic means.

 ##### Tech Stack
 - React (TypeScript) Web App frontend